psoderberg/psoderberg.github.io/week-2/3-chrome-devtools/dev_tools_practice.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS
   * Javascript Debugging
   * Performance Optimization

-* What's the quick key for your OS to spawn the Dev Tools inspector?
+* What's the quick key for your OS to spawn the Dev Tools inspector? cmd+opt+i
 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)
+"In a RGB color space, hex #0b0f11 is composed of 4.3% red, 5.9% green and 6.7% blue" (colorhexa.com)
   * Tweak the background color to white.
   * Tweak the height of the side bar that contains the logo.
 Shrink it down to 85px.
   * Roll over the navigation links.
 When you hover over them, they dissapear.
 Let's change the hover color to black instead.